jellyfin-archive/jellyfin-docs/general/contributing/Third-Party Integrations.md

 ### Emby2Jelly

 #### Description
-This add-on provides a way to migrate users and watched content from Emby to Jellyfin.
+This tool provides a way to migrate users and watched content from Emby to Jellyfin.

 **Links:**